giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

     name="lowerpart"  # <--- MUST MATCH
 )
 ```
+## The Default Behavior: Linear Variation

+By default, the variation of weight between the start and end sections is linear.
+If you do not specify a custom law, the software automatically interpolates the value based on the longitudinal position z.

+---

 ###  Custom Law Syntax
 To override the default behavior, use the `set_weight_laws()` method.
 This method accepts a list of strings where each string maps a start-section polygon to its corresponding end-section polygon using a specific formula.